What is an Early College High School?

 Families will complete the application process in the spring.
 A district committee will review applications against criteria established by TEA for the ECHS to determine eligibility.
 If the number of eligible students exceeds the enrollment cap of the class (125), a lottery process will be applied to determine the class of 2020 cohort and a wait list will be established.

 What is being done to ensure student safety?

 The safety of students and staff is our top priority.
-RRISD and ACC are collaborating regarding student safety.
+Round Rock ISD and ACC are collaborating regarding student safety.
 ACC has on-site security.
 ECHS staff will accompany students to other areas of the campus as freshmen.
 By their junior and senior year, ECHS students will be responsible to get themselves to and from other areas of the ACC Round Rock campus.

 If my student gets ill while on campus, where do they obtain medical care?

-Will the college credits my student earns transfer to any public university?
+Will the college credits my student earn transfer to any public university?